govau/frontdoor/ui/src/content/buyer/products-and-services/sourcing-arrangements/aws.md

 If your agency chooses to purchase AWS products or services after a formal approach to market, [[TODO]contact us](#).

-<a href="https://ictprocurement.service-now.com/" target="_blank" rel="external">Log in to the ICT Procurement Portal</a> for further details about this arrangement.
+<a href="https://ictprocurement.service-now.com/" target="_blank" rel="external noreferrer">Log in to the ICT Procurement Portal</a> for further details about this arrangement.

 ## <span name="contact-the-team">Contact the team</span>